JonHathow/FIT3162_FYP_3DBPP-Simulator/README.md

 ## Additional Notes

-To the best of my ability, I have separated functions that prompt for user input from those that handle file I/O. This way, the "prompt" functions I haved used throughout the package can be switched out when it comes time to integrate the subroutines with the front-end.
+To the best of our ability, we have separated functions that prompt for user input from those that handle file I/O. This way, the "prompt" functions used throughout the package can be switched out when it come time to integrate the subroutines with the front-end.

 ## Support
 For more information on how to set up and run the program, refer to the 3DBPP Simulation - User and Technical Guide PDF file.